Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

-\textit{The syntactic topological space captures the syntactic structure of language (i.e., grammar, etc.) from a topological lens.
+\begin{myBox}[]{Definition} \textsc{\textbf{Insight (Syntactic Space).}} \textit{The syntactic topological space captures the syntactic structure of language (i.e., grammar, etc.) from a topological lens.
 Using this framework, researchers confirm linguistic phenomena in language families and subfamilies by exploring the syntactic relationship between languages.
-Thus, such a framework can be further utilized to discover novel linguistic phenomena. } \end{myBox}
+Thus, a novel application of this framework could include the discovery of new linguistic phenomena within syntactic structures. } \end{myBox}